 I heard the government is setting up a website so people can order free at-home COVID-19 tests online.
 Is that true?

-The state of New Jersey also offers New Jersey residents the option to order a free saliva-based PCR test, shipped directly to their homes.
+The state of New Jersey offers New Jersey residents the option to order a free saliva-based PCR test, shipped directly to their homes.

 Does my insurance cover over-the-counter, at-home testing for COVID-19?